 Managers!
 Is it time for a VMware health check to make sure your virtualization investment is not wasted?

-Optimize TCO and ROI by Keeping vSphere in Shape
+Improve Uptime by Keeping vSphere in Shape

 I know infrastructure budgets are tight, and I also know how difficult it can be to balance CAPEX and OPEX from month to month.